Resource Conservation and Climate Change

 Renewable Energy Technologies & Systems

 Solar Photo-Voltaic Energy

-Sir Charles Tupper Secondary was one of 11 schools in BC that received $20,000 from the Provincial Government for the installation of Solar-electric (photovoltaic) panels.
-The 5kW Solar-PV system which generates renewable electricity was installed in 2012.
-For more information, click here.
+Sir Charles Tupper Secondary was one of 11 schools in B.C. that received funding from the provincial government for the installation of 5kW Solar-electric (photovoltaic) panels generating renewable electricity.

 Sustainable School Design & Construction

 All new construction in the District is built to LEED-Gold equivalency, and school design includes a number of ‘green initiatives’ such as low flow plumbing fixtures, low VOC materials and heat-recovery from classroom exhaust air to pre-heat incoming air.
 Going forward we strive to exceed this standard and build high-performance schools that approach ‘Carbon Neutral’ or ‘Net-Zero’ standards.